Engineers & Developers

 Financial reports

-Financial reports give an overview of the companies’ financial situation.
-They can include historical data, like the annual report or a monthly breakdown of revenue and expenses.
-There are also financial reports that look ahead, like a cash flow forecast or a budget for the coming years.
+Financial reports provide an overview of the companies’ financial situation (e.g., revenue, profits, etc.).
+They can include historical data, like a quarterly breakdown of revenue and expenses or forecast ahead, like anticipated growth and earnings.

 financial-institute